Skip to main content

 How much collateral will I pay into my captive?

 Depending on your captive or fronting carrier, your collateral could be as much as your premium.
-Your collateral is on top of your premium.
-So, if you’re paying a premium that’s $250,000, your collateral will match that.
+It depends since collateral is on top of your premium.
+For liability lines of business, it can be an additional 45% of your gross premium.
+For property coverage, collateral can be as much as much as the original premium.

 When looking at the calculation about the cost of collateral, you should plan to have it be as much as your premium.
 It's better to be prepared, after all.